 Position Sizing: What It Is and How It’s Done

-Karim Rahemtulla, Co-Founder of The War Room, recently released a video on the importance of position sizing.
+Karim Rahemtulla recently released a video on the importance of position sizing.
 And if you don’t know what position sizing is, don’t worry, you will by the time you finish the video.

 Karim considers position sizing the most important concept in investing.
 Even more important than the concept of the limit order.
 You may think you understand position sizing, but there may be more to it than you know.

 Check out the video below to get a full understanding of what position sizing is.
 If you can’t watch the video right now, just keep reading and I’ll describe the process as well.

 Let’s say you have a portfolio that’s worth $100,000.
 A stock then comes along that you hear about and you love.
 Maybe you think to yourself, “This stock is amazing, I’m going to put all $100,000 in it!”

 Your spouse may not be pleased with this idea.
 In fact, he or she may claim that you could lose all your money by doing this.
 But you insist, “This stock is a winner.
 We can’t lose!”

 Karim rightly points out that your spouse is right.
 You could lose it all.
 It’s happened before.
 You might remember the “great buy” companies Enron and Worldcom… if you do, it’s likely not for good press.

 Some people definitely lost all of their money holding those stocks.
 In fact, some investors lost even more than that because they bought on margin.
 Had those investors exercised position sizing, they could have avoided those severe consequences.

 How Much Is the Right Position Size?